-In Phase 1, desk research activities include analysing key policy and research literature on why learners and families should be involved in decision-making and how to effectively involve them.
-Activities also include collecting and analysing examples from previous Agency work and member countries’ efforts to involve learners and families in decision-making.
+In Phase 1, desk research activities included analysing key policy and research literature on why learners and families should be involved in decision-making and how to effectively involve them.
+Activities also included collecting and analysing examples from previous Agency work and member countries’ efforts to involve learners and families in decision-making.

 In Phase 2, a small cluster of countries (Iceland, Malta and Norway) engaged with learners and families in national interactive activities.

-The project findings will lead to key messages on how future Agency work and Agency member countries can include the voices of learners and their families.
+The project findings led to key messages on how future Agency work and Agency member countries can include the voices of learners and their families.